-Multiple energy storage containers connected in series may be isolated by a total of two relays, provided that interconnects between the containers are protected by non-conductive conduit (See Section 4.3) anchored solidly to the containers.
+All energy storage systems must use a minimum of two contactors located at the most positive and most negative location of the output circuit.
+These relays must be located in the same enclosure as the energy storage device and as close as is reasonable to the energy storage device.
+Multiple energy storage containers connected in series must have at least one relay per container, provided that interconnects between the containers are protected by non-conductive conduit (See Section 4.3) anchored solidly to the containers.